Birth Injuries Resulting From Medical Malpractice

-- Forceps marks and bruising – use of forceps or vacuum extractor can leave some temporary marks and bruises on the baby’s head.
+- Forceps Marks & Bruising: Use of forceps or vacuum extractor can leave some temporary marks and bruises on the baby’s head.
 These are mild injuries that heal in a few days, however, in some severe cases, it can cause a laceration or skull fracture.

-- Caput Succedaneum – vacuum extraction can cause severe swelling of the infant’s head.
-It heals in a few days.
+- Caput Succedaneum: Vacuum extraction can cause severe swelling of the infant’s head.
+It typically heals in a few days.

-- Subconjunctival Hemorrhage – a common birth injury characterized by a red band around the iris of the infant’s eyes.
-It heals in about a week.
+- Subconjunctival Hemorrhage: A common birth injury characterized by a red band around the iris of the infant’s eyes.
+It usually heals within a week.

-- Cephalohematoma – an injury characterized by bleeding between the bone and its fibrous covering, and during childbirth it may occur on the child’s head.
+- Cephalohematoma: An injury characterized by bleeding between the bone and its fibrous covering.
+During childbirth, it may occur on the child’s head.

-- Brachial Palsy injuries – occurs when the brachial plexus, the group of nerves controlling movement of the hands and arms, is injured.
-It may cause permanent nerve damage as well.
+- Brachial Palsy Injuries: Occurs when the brachial plexus, the group of nerves controlling movement of the hands and arms, is injured.
+It may also cause permanent nerve damage.

-- Facial paralysis – pressure caused by forceps can lead to nerve damage that may result in facial paralysis.
-It can be mild or severe.
+- Facial Paralysis: Pressure caused by forceps can lead to nerve damage that may result in mild or severe facial paralysis.

 Missouri Medical Malpractice Lawyer